okhalaf123/sura-online-reviews-experiment/README.md

 ### H1

-**For utilitarian products, functional review tone will lower purchase intent and attitude compared to emotional tone.**
+**For utilitarian products under low-variance conditions, functional tone will lower product evaluations compared to emotional tone.**

-This prediction is based on **Expectancy Violations Theory (EVT)** and prior work on product-review fit.
-People expect functional tone for utilitarian products.
-Violating that expectation with emotional language can trigger more attention and improve evaluations.
-Past studies show emotional reviews reduce the negative impact of low ratings for utilitarian products.
+When star ratings show low variance, consumers trust that most reviews agree.
+For utilitarian products like a USB, people focus on performance.
+Functional reviews match this mindset.
+If they include criticism, that criticism appears more credible and serious.

+In contrast, emotional reviews are easier to dismiss.
+Negative content seems subjective or mood-driven.
+Emotional framing also evokes a positive feeling, which can raise overall product attitude.
+This makes emotional tone more persuasive than functional tone under low risk.

 ### H2

-**The effect of tone is moderated by variance.
-The tone × product interaction appears only under low rating variance, not high variance.**
+**This tone × product effect will disappear under high variance.**

-High variance signals risk.
-When variance is high, the benefit of emotional tone diminishes.
-Consumers seek clarity.
-In these cases, functional tone becomes more effective, especially for utilitarian products.
-Prior work shows that functional language can reduce risk perception under uncertainty.
+When star ratings are spread out, consumers become cautious.
+They seek clear, diagnostic cues.
+Emotional tone loses power in this context.
+Functional tone becomes more useful.
+In these high-variance settings, functional reviews do not hurt utilitarian products the same way they do under low variance.

+The emotional advantage disappears because affective cues are harder to trust when risk is high.

 ## Tools